StackExchange/dnscontrol/docs/_providers/msdns.md

 2. In `creds.json`: Since unused fields are quietly ignored, it is safe to list both the old and new options:
   a.
 Add a field "dnsserver" with the DNS server's name.
 (OPTIONAL if dnscontrol is run on the DNS server.)
   b.
-If the PowerShell commands need to be run on a different host using a `PSSession`, add `pssession: "remoteserver",` where `remoteserver` is the name of the server where the PowerShell commands should run.
+BETA FEAUTURE: If the PowerShell commands need to be run on a different host using a `PSSession`, add `pssession: "remoteserver",` where `remoteserver` is the name of the server where the PowerShell commands should run.
+(WARNING: This feature does not yet work.)
   c.
 The MSDNS provider will quietly ignore `fakeps`, `pslog` and `psout`.
 Feel free to leave them in `creds.json` until you are sure you aren't going back to the old provider.

 During the transition your `creds.json` file might look like: